kaniz-codes/cse208/01_University-database/Readme.md

 > - `FLOAT(n.m)`: Decimal numbers (approximate precision).
 >   Here, *n* = total digits, *m* = digits after the decimal point.

+> [!TIP]
-> 💡 **Tip:** The best practice is to defining size limits like 1, 2, 4, 8, 16, etc., as it's powers of 2 (2⁰, 2¹, 2²...) .
+> The best practice is to defining size limits like 1, 2, 4, 8, 16, etc., as it's powers of 2 (2⁰, 2¹, 2²...) .
 These are memory-efficient in computing.

 **Student:**